Today I read a

 Stephanie is a friend - a friend I don’t see much, but a friend.
 And I totally agree that there are folks like her and Mark (he’s in Third Day) who “succeed” and remain healthy in marriage and faith.
 But it’s hard.
 I think you’d agree, Stephanie, as someone who’s made the effort and fought the good fight, that’s very very hard to do at times.
 And, as part of a band, I think you’d agree, your husband and you give up some (a lot?) of control over your lives to the other members of the band, the product cycle, the demands of marketers and radio stations and label types and contracts and managers.
 And, if those folks who have a say in how your life will be lived, don’t see things as you do, don’t share your priorities, your life can become difficult/impossible.
 Agree with all that, Stephanie?
 It’s hard.

-Stephanie: Never ever in a million year's have I said that my life or what Mark does is NOT hard.
+Mark does is NOT hard.
 I think anyone who has a "normal" job (IE: working for the man) has it hard.
 They give up of themselves a little everyday to make a living and support their families.
 Yet, I have been fortunate enough to have a spouse who "LOVES" his job.
 To quote my daughter- it's like he's always on vacation.
 See that is how we feel about his job.
 Please don't take that the wrong way.
 This is a job.
 He has tons of emails a day with decisions to make.
 As a shareholder in any company would have.
 But in general he leaves the house and gets to enjoy his job, minister to others and spend time with his best friends.
 Therefore I would have to disagree with Shaun in that NONE of the other members of our band control our lives.
 You see from the beginning of the band, back when the earth was cooling, the boys established that if anyone had a major issue about something they wouldn't do it.
 This has allowed that they decide collectively what will and will not be done.
 As for the other powers that be- they will strongly advise that things be done, but I assure you, if it were to conflict with our family, or any others, that it would not be done.
 NO MATTER THE BENEFITS.
 We make sure that all parties that we work with have our same priorities or at least know that we will not veer from them.
 A good example would be Nashville.
 In the beginning we were "told" to make it we had to be in Nashville, well- as you all know, Third Day is and will always be an Atlanta based band.
 They stood firm, dug their heels in and did whatever they had to to make it work- from home.
 Mark and I lived in Nashville for 5 years b/c we wanted to not b/c we had to.
 Mark is a songwriter and was spending tons of time up there.
 At the time it made sense to be there, when we had a daughter, we moved home b/c it didn't make sense anymore- being close to our families was more important.

 Shaun: